Current Suspected Overdose Deaths in Delaware for 2020: Get Help Now!

 E-cigarettes have a battery-operated component that heats liquid containing nicotine, flavorings, and other chemicals.
 Heating the liquid (e-juices) causes formation of an aerosol which users inhale into their lungs.
 These electronic smoking devices come in different shapes and sizes and can look like regular cigarettes, pens, and even flash drives (similar to the popular brand "JUUL").
 E-cigarettes go by many names including vapes, e-cigs, e-pens, e-hookahs and mods.

 E-cigarettes are not a U.S. Food & Drug Administration (FDA)-approved smoking cessation aid.
-The FDA does not regulate the content of the "e-juices," so not everyone is aware that there is nicotine in most e-cigarettes in varying amounts.
+Not everyone is aware that there is nicotine in most e-cigarettes in varying amounts.
 Some pods of e-cigarettes contain as much nicotine as one pack of cigarettes (Truth Initiative, 2019).
 The sleek shapes and appealing flavors such as cotton candy, mango, and strawberry have made e-cigarettes especially enticing to youth.

 Nationally, e-cigarette use among high school students doubled from 11.7% in 2017 to 27.5% in 2019.

 (Source: Department of Health and Human Services, 2019)